Trimont Real Estate Advisors - Special Servicer

 Recent Commentary

 The loan transferred to Special Servicing effective 9/10/2024 for imminent non monetary default.
 The subject is a 1,156,393 SF suburban office complex comprised of five office buildings located in Westchester, IL, built in 1986 and renovated in 2016.
-As of March 2025, the subject is 57.8% leased, down from 64.9% leased in February 2025.
+As o f May 2025, the subject is 57.6% leased, down from 64.9% leased in February 2025.
 This is compared to YE 2023 and YE 2022 leased occupancies of 67.1% and 71.3%, respectively.
-The decrease in occupancy from February to March is due to the Property's largest tenant signing an amendment to reduce their footprint by nearly 65%, while extending the term on their remaining premises by 7.5 years.
-A site inspection was completed in November and noted the Property is in good condition with no observed defer red maintenance.
+The decrease in occupancy from February is due to the Property's largest tenant signing an amendment to reduce their footprint by nearly 65%, while extending the term on their remaining premises by 7.5 years.
+A site inspection was completed in November 2025 and reported the Property is in good condition with no observed deferred main tenance.
 One of three pari passu loans.
-Discussions with the Borrower regarding a potential loan modification are ongoing.
+The SS is dual tracking exercise of remedies and discussions with the Borrower regarding a potential loan modification.

 Borrower filed chapter 11 bankruptcy on 6/26/24 and the case is ongoing.
-Borrower and Lender continue to negotiate potential settlement terms.
+Borrower and Lender continue to negotiate potential settlement terms while litigating the case.

 * Commentary dates (asof) represent when the special servicer made the comment.